Harshit4813/Secure-File-Sharing-System/README.md

 <hr>

 ### Backend Assessment for EZ Works
-This project is a secure file-sharing system implemented as part of the backend engineer assessment for **EZ Works**.
+A secure, production-ready API for encrypted file upload, download, and user management.
+Designed for **EZ Works** Backend Engineer Assessment, this project ensures data security, content validation, user verification, and token-based file access.
 You can find the live project at: [TODO](#) (This will be taken down after the assessment)<br>
-It provides an API for secure file upload, download, and management between two types of users: Operation Users and Client Users.

 <hr>

+ ### Project Overview

+This project provides a robust backend solution for securely sharing files between two user types:

+Operation Users: Responsible for uploading files to the system

+Client Users: Can securely download files shared with them via encrypted links

+The platform emphasizes secure file handling, verification through content inspection, and short-lived download links to minimize security risks.

 ### Features